A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 L.L.
 Bean: Their lunch boxes are probably okay… They say they’re tested safe for lead, phthalates, PVC, and BPA.
 However, it’s unclear what kind of plastic they’re actually made out of and whether or not they’re free from all bisphenols and endocrine disruptors.

-By choosing from the non-toxic options listed above, you don’t have to pack yours or your kids’ school lunches with toxic chemicals like PVC, phthalates, BPA, or PFAS!
+By choosing from the non-toxic options listed above, you don’t have to pack your or your kids’ lunches with toxic chemicals like PVC, phthalates, BPA, or PFAS!